 Real love is not something that can be gained or lost.
 It is never used as a means to an end.

-Real love is not limited to or denied from anyone.
+Real love is not limited to or denied by anyone.

 Love is the essence of who we are as beings.
-The proof to that is that all of us can consciously choose to give ourselves approval, or to start loving ourselves.
+The proof of that is that all of us can consciously choose to give ourselves approval or to start loving ourselves.
 And we can do that unconditionally.